fedemotta/nextjs-chakra-swr-firestore/README.md

-# Rose Crud
+# Example with Chakra + SWR + Firestore

-This is the Rose Crud app using swr-firestore.
+This is a NextJS app built with Chakra using swr-firestore.

 ## How to use